dotnet/docs/docs/standard/base-types/how-to-verify-that-strings-are-in-valid-email-format.md

   - "IsMatch method"
 ms.assetid: 7536af08-4e86-4953-98a1-a8298623df92
 ---
-# How to: verify that strings are in valid email format
+# How to verify that strings are in valid email format

 The following example uses a regular expression to verify that a string is in valid email format.